2raumwohnung: History

 In February 2007, following after a short break, 2raumwohnung composed two singles with Peter Plate from Rosenstolz and producer Ulf Leo Sommer for the album "36 Grad".
 With the first single, "Besser geht's nicht" ("It Can't Get Any Better Than This"), the duo made it into the top thirty of the German charts for the first time.
 The song was also featured in an AOK commercial.
 The second single, "36 Grad" ("36 Degrees"), was even more successful and placed directly in the top ten of the charts.
 It became a massive summer hit in 2007 and continues to be frequently played during the summer on national radio.
 Inga Humpe compared the song to George Michael's "Last Christmas", stating that it has maintained its summer popularity throughout the years, with ongoing possibilities of re-recordings and remixes.
 One such re-recording of "36 Grad" was produced in 2008 for the record Rhythms del Mundo, in which 2raumwohnung collaborated with Cuban musicians.
 Other German bands featured on this record included Rosenstolz, Culcha Candela, Ich + Ich and Jan Delay.

 "36 Grad" has been 2raumwohnung's most commercially successful album to date, entering the charts on #7 and reaching #63 in the 2007 year end charts.
 Various remixes of the album's songs were produced with Paul van Dyk and Oliver Huntemann, among others.
 During the summer of 2007 and leading up to the tour for "36 Grad", it became known that Inga Humpe and Tommi Eckart were planning to live separately from each other.
 At that time, they were still living together in Berlin's Mitte district.
 Both artists spoke publicly about their age and the necessary distance without which their creativity was at risk.
-The tour covered a total of 17 cities, including Berlin, Cologne and Munich, as well as Vienna und Zurich.
+The tour covered a total of 17 cities, including Berlin, Cologne and Munich, as well as Vienna und Zürich.
 2raumwohnung subsequently released a live "36 Grad" video DVD that included both the entire concert at Berlin's Columbia Hall as well as performances from 2003 to 2005.